-- There can be no duplicate coverage. - In order to add a Personal Property Coverage to a Policy, there must be an existing Building Coverage. - Or take InflationGuard; this is an additional coverage that can be used if a Building Coverage is part of the Policy and the Policy does not already contain a Debris Removal Coverage. - Policies should not have Coverage with overlapping dates.
+- O There can be no duplicate coverage. - o In order to add a Personal Property Coverage to a Policy, there must be an existing Building Coverage. - Or take InflationGuard; this is an additional coverage that can be used if a Building Coverage is part of the Policy and the Policy does not already contain a Debris Removal Coverage. - O Policies should not have Coverage with overlapping dates.

 Policies, Coverage and rules associated with individual Coverage are often changing.
 The business needs to change rules to ensure market share and profit; not to mention survival by prudently changing business processes to accommodate rapidly changing business needs and competition.
 In order to rapidly change the design of business requirements, analysis invariants (collectively, business rules), we need to locate and modify rules without suffering side-effects.
 We may typically want to restore the previous conditions of the rule at a later time, for example when a promotional offering expires.
 Thus the requirement for variation and change, entails the requirement for pluggability and adaptability.
-But firstly, the rules must be well organized in order to do this: if rules are scattered throughout the application, changing them without side-effects can be a cumbersome manual endeavor, increasing project time and cost.
-In some cases this manual process is actually infeasible.
+But the rules must be well-organized in order to do this.
+If rules are scattered throughout the application, then changing them and anticipating side-effects can be costly, cumbersome and in some cases infeasible.
 Business process adaptability is thus compromised.